michaeldayreads/reference/git.md

 ## ignore

 `vim .git/info/exclude`  to ignore items in a local repo where the ignores themselves are not committed to the repo.

+## remote

+`git checkout -b local_branch upstream/fix-or-feature-branch` track remote branch

+## reset hard to fix stuff

+The usual warnings about using forks and staying off of master apply.

+use `git log` or `git reflog` to find the sha of the commit you want to get back to, then:

+`git reset --hard < SHA >`

+Note that if you were attempting to rebase or otherwise merge when you mucked things up, you may need to `git merge --abort` or `git rebase --abort` as well.

 ## rebase branch changes into updated master